What is SGPT Test (ALT)

 Why The Test Performed:

-The SGPT test, also known as Alanine Aminotransferase (ALT) test, is a blood test that measures the level of the enzyme alanine aminotransferase in the bloodstream.
+The SGPT test, also known as the Alanine Aminotransferase (ALT) test, is a blood test that measures the level of the enzyme alanine aminotransferase in the bloodstream.
 SGPT stands for Serum Glutamic Pyruvic Transaminase, which is the old name for the same enzyme.

 The SGPT test is performed to assess the health of the liver.
 Alanine aminotransferase is primarily found in the liver cells, and to a lesser extent in other organs like the kidneys, heart, and skeletal muscles.
 When liver cells are damaged or injured due to various conditions, including liver diseases, infections, alcohol consumption, certain medications, or other factors, ALT is released into the bloodstream.